ip681/Guess-the-word-tkinter/README.md

 If you guess the word in 12 tries you win, otherwise you lose.
 At the bottom you have a button where you can request a new word and theme.

+For each wrong answer, one part of the gallows man is drawn.

 ![Guess the word](Guess_the_word.jpg "Guess the word")